Monotonicity of the Liouville entropy along the Ricci flow on surfaces: Introduction

-In Section \ref{sec:Liou}, we prove Theorem \ref{thm:conf-deriv}.
-We begin with the well-known fact that, in negative curvature, the Liouville entropy can be expressed as the average, with respect to the Liouville measure, of the mean curvature of horospheres (see (\ref{eq:hDivX}) below).
+To prove Theorem \ref{thm:conf-deriv}, we begin with the well-known fact that, in negative curvature, the Liouville entropy can be expressed as the average, with respect to the Liouville measure, of the mean curvature of horospheres (see (\ref{eq:hDivX})).
 This was used by Knieper--Weiss to show the Liouville entropy varies smoothly with respect to the metric for negatively curved surfaces \cite{KniWei}.

 In this paper, we use that the mean curvature of a horosphere is in turn equal to the Laplacian of the corresponding Busemann function, and can hence be expressed as the divergence of a vector field closely related to the geodesic spray.
 This formulation of the mean curvature was used by Ledrappier--Shu in \cite{LedShu_conformal, LedShu_general} to study the differentiability of the linear drift.
-In Sections \ref{secIden} and \ref{sub:intbyparts}, we differentiate the horospherical mean curvature using their methods.
+In Section \ref{sub:conf}, we differentiate the horospherical mean curvature using their methods.
 A key tool, in both their work and ours, is a slightly non-standard decomposition of the unit tangent bundle of the universal cover $\tilde M$ as the product of $\tilde M$ with $\partial \tilde M$, the visual boundary at infinity.
 As a consequence of this perspective, integrals of certain functions along half-infinite orbits of the geodesic flow appear naturally in the computations.
-In Section \ref{micro}, we use microlocal methods, more specifically, the formalism of Pollicott--Ruelle resonances, to express these integrals in terms of resolvents of the geodesic flow, as in the work of Faure--Guillarmou \cite{FaGu}.
-This key insight allows for dramatic simplification of our derivative formula.

-\begin{remark} Without appealing to microlocal methods, we are able to simplify our derivative formula enough to prove Theorem \ref{theo:Liou} for metrics with 1/6-pinched sectional curvature.
-We present this argument in Appendix \ref{appendix}. \end{remark}
+As shown in Section \ref{sec:half}, these half-orbit integrals satisfy a certain differential equation, which allows us to to simplify our derivative formula enough to prove Theorem \ref{theo:Liou} for metrics with 1/6-pinched sectional curvature in Section \ref{sub:specRicci}.
+More precisely, as in the proof of Theorem C, we deduce positivity of the first term in \eqref{eq:formula} using Lemma \ref{lemma: integral inequality}, whereas the hypothesis on the pinching is used only at the very end to show the positivity of the second term.